kcartlidge/Newt/README.md

     ON UPDATE NO ACTION ON DELETE NO ACTION
 );
 ALTER TABLE public.blog OWNER to sampleapi;
+COMMENT ON TABLE public.blog IS 'Contains the definition of a single blog site.';
 COMMENT ON COLUMN public.blog.title IS 'For use in browser tabs, tables, lists etc.';
 ```